 - Raspberry Pi 4 Computer

 - Cat6 Ethernet Cable – 1 Meter (For Gigabit Ethernet)

 Step 1: Update your system

-- Firstly, you should already have a fully operating Raspbian system.
-If not, you will need to download Raspbian Buster Lite and follow the instructions to set up your operating system
+- First, you should make sure that you have an up to date version of Raspberry Pi OS.
+If not, you will need to download the Raspberry Pi Imager and follow the instructions to set up your operating system.

-- If you have a running Raspbian system already, you will have to first make sure your system is up to date.
+- If you are already running Raspberry Pi OS, you will have to first make sure your system is up to date.

-- You can update the package list and all your packages by running this two commands:
+- You can update the package list and all your packages by running these two commands:

 sudo apt-get update sudo apt-get upgrade